jkauerl/jkauerl/README.md

 # Hi 👋, I'm Javier Kauer

-### A student of Master of Science, specializing in Computer Science from Chile.
+### A Master of Science, specializing in Computer Science student from Chile.
 ### Holding a 4 year Bachelor of Sciences in Engineering specializing in Computer Science.
 ### Currently working full time as a Software Engineer.